securitykiss-com/rfw/README.md

 - If you have dynamic IP from particular address pool assigned to your Internet Service Provider you may whitelist the whole range.
 - You can connect through VPN with static IPs

+**Q: Is it secure?**

+Tampering with core firewall should never be taken lightly. rfw must be run with root-like privileges in order to modify iptables so it requires a lot of trust in the software.
+There is a trade-off
+Sometimes there is no choice and you need to automate firewall actions anyway.
+While rfw is designed with distributed system in mind, it may improve security even for a single box by:
+- limiting iptables functionality to operate only on individual IP addresses
+- whitelisting selected IP addresses to prevent lock out
+- serializing iptables modification

+it provides advantage over changing iptables manually.

+Security of rfw was the primary concern from the very beginning and influenced these design decisions:
+- simplicity - no fancy features
+- no external dependencies except iptables
+- limited functionality - no generic rules
+- not performance-optimal but conservative choice of time-proven crypto: 2048-bit RSA based SSL with Basic Authentication

 TODO
 ---------------------------------